kongkx/drupal_editormd/README.md

 ## Notes:

-- the editor.md js file used in this module has been modified. `settings.toolbarHandles` take priority so that plugin can easily can hack editor.md's default behaviours easily
+- the `editor.md` js file used in this module has been modified. `settings.toolbarHandles` take priority so that plugin can hack editor.md's default behaviours easily

  Origin